PeterZhouSZ/interactive_diffraction/README.md

 ## Libraries

-This program has been compiled with :
+This software has been compiled with :

 * CUDA 7.0
 * OpenCV 2.4.11
 * OpenMP

+A .pro file is provided to compile it with QtCreator.

 ## Implementation